Killed Again, Mr. Detective?: Characters

-A high school student who works a detective.
+A high school student who works as a detective.
 He is the son of Tatsuya Outsuki, a renowned detective known for solving even the most difficult cases.
 Like his father, he has the ability to bring himself back to life after being killed.
 Unlike his father, who is known for being involved in high-stakes investigations, Sakuya prefers more mundane cases.
+He cares about Lilithea, though he's not fully aware of her feelings.